Woman in custody after St. Louis fire that killed infant

 The fire broke out Sunday afternoon at the Clinton-Peabody public housing complex.
 Authorities say the infant and the girls, ages 4 and 5, were trapped inside the third-floor apartment.

-Firefighters saved the girls but the 6-month-old was dead by the time they got to him.
+Firefighters saved the girls, but the 6-month-old was dead by the time they got to him.
 His name was not released.

-Police have not identified the 23-year-old woman taken into custody.
+Police have not identified the 23-year-old woman taken into custody, or her relationship to the children.
 The cause of the fire remains under investigation.

+A neighbor, Chaz Isreal, told the St. Louis Post-Dispatch that he was with friends in a nearby apartment when they realized there was a fire.
+They ran to the apartment building and one of the men kicked in the door.

+Isreal said he put on a painter’s mask and tried to go inside, but the smoke was too thick.

 In August, firefighters rescued four children from a burning St. Louis home and charged both parents with endangering their welfare.
 Authorities say those children had been left home alone.